Toyota Celica: Third generation (A60; 1981)

-August 1981 saw the introduction of the third-generation Celica.
-The car was initially available in notchback coupe and liftback forms with many buyers preferring the liftback.
-The US-made convertible came later in 1984.
-Styling was changed considerably from previous generations.
+Toyota introduced the third-generation Celica in August 1981 with considerably revised styling, in notchback coupe and liftback body styles — followed by a convertible variant in 1984.

-Depending on the countries, they were many engine choices offered for the third generation Celica, They were the 1.6-liter 4A, 1.6-liter 2T, 1.8-liter 3T, 1.8-liter 4T, 1.8-liter 1S, 2.0-liter 2S, 2.0-liter 18R-G and 2.0-liter 21R.
+Engine choices varied by market and included the 1.6-liter 4A, 1.6-liter 2T, 1.8-liter 3T, 1.8-liter 4T, 1.8-liter 1S, 2.0-liter 2S, 2.0-liter 18R-G and 2.0-liter 21R.
 The Australian, European, Japanese, and general export model Celicas came with rear side vents, while the North American versions received red conspicuity lights on the rear quarter panels.

 The Celica was facelifted in August 1983 for the 1984 model year.
 The revision included fully retractable headlights, restyled grille, and airdam.
 The rear combination lamps were also revised, and the notchback coupé got black center garnish that surrounded the rear license plate.

 Japan

 Initial trim levels for the Japanese market were SV, ST, ST-EFI, SX, GT, and GT Rally.

 In September 1982, the Celica 1800 GT-T was launched exclusively for the Japanese market.
 It was the first-ever turbocharged Celica, although it's still rear-wheel drive.

 In Japanese market after the facelift, the Celica was offered as below: